- Part 1 Overview

 When market and employment conditions are uncertain, you may want to consider starting a business.

-In an economic downturn, overall economic activity decreases.
-As a result, businesses could experience falling sales, cashflow problems, employment freezes or redundancies.
+In an economic downturn, businesses could experience falling sales, cashflow problems, employment freezes or redundancies.
 However, there may also be opportunities.

 By choosing the right type of business and running it in the right way, your business could thrive when economic conditions are tough.